martinwoodward/martin_public/ReadMe.md

 #Test Repo

-This is just a test project that I'm playing with to make sure certain feature in CodePlex work, please ignore.
+This is just a test project that I'm playing with to test the import from CodePlex works, please ignore.

 Thanks,